Central Garden & Pet (NASDAQ:CENTA) Issues FY 2022 Earnings Guidance

 Central Garden & Pet (NASDAQ:CENTA – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $3.10- for the period, compared to the consensus EPS estimate of $3.10.
 The company issued revenue guidance of -.

-Several brokerages recently commented on CENTA.
-Zacks Investment Research raised Central Garden & Pet from a hold rating to a buy rating and set a $45.00 price objective for the company in a report on Monday.
-JPMorgan Chase & Co. boosted their price target on Central Garden & Pet from $47.00 to $49.00 in a report on Thursday, April 14th.
-Finally, StockNews.com initiated coverage on Central Garden & Pet in a report on Thursday, March 31st.
-They set a hold rating for the company.
+A number of research firms recently commented on CENTA.
+JPMorgan Chase & Co. increased their price target on Central Garden & Pet from $47.00 to $49.00 in a research report on Thursday, April 14th.
+Zacks Investment Research upgraded Central Garden & Pet from a hold rating to a buy rating and set a $45.00 price objective on the stock in a research report on Monday, May 9th.
+Finally, StockNews.com started coverage on Central Garden & Pet in a research report on Thursday, March 31st.
+They issued a hold rating on the stock.

 About Central Garden & Pet (Get Rating)